top of page

 Mouth Breathing

 We were meant to breathe through our noses.
 It warms, filters, humidifies and cleans our air with nitric oxide.
 There are many reasons people end up breathing through their mouth instead: enlarged tonsils and/or adenoids, allergies, asthma, deviated septum, nasal polyps, chronic congestion or a respiratory infection.
 Chronic mouth breathing has been shown to affect your teeth position, bite, facial appearance and jaw.
 It can be a root cause for many other problems including bad breath, dry mouth, cavities, gum disease and sleep problems.
-It is my job to help get you to the right specialist as needed and help retrain your muscles and behavior so you can breathe through your mouth.
+It is my job to help get you to the right specialist if needed and help retrain your muscles and behavior so that you can breathe through your mouth.

 pexels-markus-winkler-4052198.jpg